lozzahax/oxen-electron-gui-wallet/README.md

 ### Introduction

-Lozzax is a fork of O which is a private cryptocurrency based on Monero.
-Lozzax just Lozzax aims to provide a private data transmission layer using a second layer of Service Nodes.
+Lozzax is a fork of Oxen which is a private cryptocurrency based on Monero.
+Lozzax just like Oxen aims to provide a private data transmission layer using a second layer of Service Nodes.
 More information on the project can be found on the [website](https://lozzax.xyz) and in the [whitepaper](https://lozzax.xyz/whitepaper).
 Lozzax is an open source project, and we encourage contributions from anyone with something to offer.

 ![Lozzax wallet image](./src-electron/icons/mrcuug.PNG.jpg)